Superfast 4G mobile data service is still developing in both coverage and speed capabilities.

 By the year 2020, it is predicted by analysts that each person in the UK will own and use 27 internet connected devices.
 There will be 50 billion connected devices worldwide.
 These can range from existing technology, such as smartphones, tablets and smartwatches, to fridges, cars, augmented reality specs and even smart clothes.

 Some of these will require significant data to be shifted back and forth, while others might just need tiny packets of information sent and received.
 The 5G system itself will understand and recognise this and allocate bandwidth respectively, thereby not putting unnecessary strain on individual connection points.

-The work has already begun for 4G implementation, but will become even more vital to a 5G future.
 As part of a “heterogeneous network", the points, or cells, will be used for LTE-A and the technology will be increased and refined to adapt to 5G too.
 Cells will automatically talk to each device to provide the best and most efficient service no matter where the user is.

 Larger cells will be used in the same way as they are now, with broad coverage, but urban areas, for example, will also be covered by multiple smaller cells, fitted in lampposts, on the roofs of shops and homes, and even inside bricks in new buildings.
 Each of these will ensure that the connection will be regulated and seemingly standard across the board.

 Algorithms will even know how fast a device is travelling, so can adapt to which cell it is connected to.
 For example, a connected car might require connection to a macro-cell, such as a large network mast, in order to maintain its connection without having to re-establish continuously over distance, while a person’s smartphone can connect to smaller cells with less area coverage as the next cell can be picked up easily and automatically in enough time to prevent the user noticing.